How to establish a good reward system for kids

 When implementing a new reward system, choose behavior changes that are age-appropriate and ask your child what reward he/she would like.
 This will motivate your child to work towards his or her goal.

 For young kids, reward stickers and stamp charts with words of praise (i.e: excellent work, you’re doing great) work best.
-Be extremely generous with young kids with praises and positive attention.
+Be extremely generous with young kids with praise and positive attention.

 The behavior change expected should be achievable and simple to achieve.